apache/cordova-docs/docs/en/edge/cordova/file/filetransfer/filetransfer.md

 abort
 --------------

 Aborts an in-progress transfer.
-The onerror callback will be called with a FileTransferError object which has an error code of FileTransferError.ABORT_ERR.
+The onerror callback is called with a FileTransferError object which has an error code of FileTransferError.ABORT_ERR.

 __Supported Platforms__